 Hargrave Vineyard, which has become known as the birthplace of Long Island’s wine region, sold in 1999 to Marco Borghese, a native of Tuscany, and Ann Marie Borghese, who renamed the vineyard Castello di Borghese, or Castle of the Borgheses, a nod to Marco’s noble Italian lineage.
 In 2014, their son, Giovanni, took over operations when his parents died tragically just a week apart.

 The property has much potential, DiVello says, including equestrian, agricultural and development opportunities.
 “This listing really doesn’t exist anywhere else.
 We’re getting people calling from all over the place.”

 There are technically four tax parcels apart of the offering.
 They include a 3.74-acre building envelope and a 5.16-acre residential plot featuring several detached barns dating back to 1680.
 There is also a 6.85-acre parcel where the development rights have been sold.
 Lastly, there is the largest parcel, the 50.23 acres.

 The vines include approximately 5.5 acres of the original Pinot Noir, 2.5 acres of the original Sauvignon Blanc/ Semillon, two acres of the original Cabernet Franc, and 3.5 acres of the original Merlot.

 The well-appointed, 3000-square-foot house looks out over the vineyards with large bay windows.
 There are even views from the second-floor master bedroom.
-The original south side of the home containing wide plank wood floors dating back to 1680.
+The original south side of the home contains wide plank wood floors dating back to 1680.
 There are a total of four bedrooms and three and a half baths.

 A newly renovated gunite pool has a patio that overlooks the entire estate.